Should I have an attorney create a revocable trust?

 What is a revocable trust?

-A revocable trust is a fluid trust arrangement whereby trust provisions can be revoked or changed during the grantor’s life, depending upon the grantor’s changing needs and wishes.
-The trustee, appointed by the grantor, holds and manages the trust assets, and has a fiduciary duty to follow the trust’s directions, which usually includes distributing assets and income of the trust to beneficiaries, which may also include the grantor.
-Upon the grantors death, the living trust becomes irrevocable and assets are distributed according to the trust’s terms.
+A revocable trust is a fluid trust arrangement whereby trust provisions can be revoked or changed during the settlor’s life, depending upon the settlor’s changing needs and wishes.
+The trustee, appointed by the settlor, holds and manages the trust assets, and has a fiduciary duty to follow the trust’s directions, which usually includes distributing assets and income of the trust to beneficiaries, which may also include the settlor.
+Upon the settlor’s death, the living trust becomes irrevocable and assets are distributed according to the trust’s terms.
 Unlike probate, the living trust’s terms and distribution of assets remains private, and the burden upon your family members to figure out your estate in the probate process are eliminated.

-Get more details on revocable trusts below, and then get in touch with the team at LaCava Law Firm, LLC in St. Charles, IL to start planning your trust.
+Get more details on revocable trusts below, and then get in touch with the team at LaCava Law Firm, LLC in Geneva, IL to start planning your trust.

 Choosing a revocable trust for your estate allows you to maintain control of your assets until you are unable to make decisions.
-Work with LaCava Law Firm, LLC in St. Charles, IL to plan for tomorrow today!
+Work with LaCava Law Firm, LLC in Geneva, IL to plan for tomorrow today!

 While revocable trusts have clear benefits, there are a few key aspects to consider before making a decision.